human-ai-lab/speechain/docs/handbook.md

 # Handbook

 Our documentation is organized by different roles in this toolkit.
-You can start the journey of SpeeChain by your current position.
+You can start exploring SpeeChain by reading the following sections or by jumping directly to the section that interests you.
+These sections also appear as README files in some subfolders of the [toolkit repository](https://github.com/bagustris/SpeeChain).

 👆[Back to the home page](https://github.com/bagustris/SpeeChain#speechain-a-pytorch-based-speechlanguage-processing-toolkit-for-the-machine-speech-chain)